kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 In this structure, not all fields would apply, such as:

 * `CertificateAuthority`, which points to a file (and a ClusterProfile doesn't have a filesystem)
-* `Extensions`, while extensions may be good in the future, we may not leverage them.

 #### ClusterProfile Example